KubilAydin/H6-JS-To-Do-List/README.md

-# 📝 Bitirme Projesi - Sport Center
+# 📝 TO DO List Projesi

 Bu projede kullanılan frameworkler ve programlama dilleri aşağıdaki gibidir.